rblankley/mofo/README.md

 ## Building

 This project requires Qt libraries for the user interface.
-For Windows I have used both 5.15.2 and 6.2.1.
+For Windows I have used versions 5.15.2, 6.2.1, and 6.4.1.
 For Linux I have used whatever comes with Ubuntu 20.04 which I believe is 5.12.8.

 ### Windows